2021 Israeli legislative election: Surplus-vote agreements

-Leadership elections and primaries
+Campaign

 Leadership elections were held by some parties to determine party leadership ahead of the election.
 Primary elections were held by some parties in advance of the national election to determine the composition of their party list.

 Balad

 Knesset MK Sami Abu Shehadeh announced on 14 January 2021 that he would run for the leadership of Balad.
 MK and former leader Mtanes Shehadeh sought re-election.
 The party held primaries on 23 January 2021 for its leader and its list for Knesset.
 The Balad council, which consists of a total of 600 members, were eligible to vote in Nazareth.
 Abu Shehadeh was elected party leader by the Central Committee, with a total of 230 votes.

 Green Party

 Stav Shaffir was re-elected as the head of Green Party on 29 January 2021.

 Jewish Home

 On 5 January, incumbent Jewish Home party leader Rafi Peretz stated that he would not head the party and would not stand for re-election, but did not rule out a return to politics in the future.
 Nir Orbach announced he would run for the leadership slot.
 Hagit Moshe also ran (at Netanyahu's request).
 The party's Central Committee selected its chair and party list, rather than holding a vote amongst party members.
 Moshe was elected party leader by the Central Committee on 19 January 2021.
 Party primaries were held on 26 January.